-Bimental composites for photocatalytic reduction of CO2 to CO in the near-infrared region by SPR effect
+Bimetal composites for photocatalytic reduction of CO2 to CO in the near-infrared region by the SPR effect†

-A major challenge in the field of photocatalytic carbon dioxide (CO2) reduction is to design catalyst systems featuring high selectivity for CO production, long-term stability and a composition of earth-abundant elements.
-Here, we present a metal–organic framework (MOF) based catalyst to mitigate the mentioned technical problems.
-We report the carbon-coated CuNi alloy nanocatalyst by vacuum high temperature treatment of MOF material (CuNiBTC).
+A major challenge in the field of photocatalytic carbon dioxide (CO2) reduction is to design catalyst systems featuring high selectivity for CO production, long-term stability and a composition of Earth-abundant elements.
+Here, we present a metal–organic framework (MOF) based catalyst to mitigate the technical problems associated with the above-mentioned features.
+We report a carbon-coated CuNi alloy nanocatalyst obtained by high temperature vacuum treatment of a MOF material (CuNiBTC).
 The resulting carbon encapsulated CuNi (denoted as CuNi/C) nanoparticles possess a well-designed core–shell composite structure with graphene shells.
-Meanwhile, we investigated the reaction mechanism of CO2 on the surface of CuNi/C photocatalyst in aqueous solution containing triethanolamine.
+Meanwhile, we investigated the reaction mechanism of CO2 on the surface of the CuNi/C photocatalyst in an aqueous solution containing triethanolamine.
 The experimental results show that the activity and catalytic yield of CuNi/C are much higher than those of Cu/C and Ni/C alone.
 At the same time, the catalytic activity of CuNi/C is also affected by changing the reaction temperature in the preparation process.
-As a result, the CuNi/C samples can achieve near 90% selectivity for NIR-light-driven CO2 reduction to CO.
-Our approach demonstrates the potential for non-semiconductor materials as catalysts for efficient and selective reduction of CO2 to CO.
+As a result, the CuNi/C samples can achieve nearly 90% selectivity for NIR-light-driven CO2 reduction to CO.
+Our approach demonstrates the potential of non-semiconductor materials as catalysts for efficient and selective reduction of CO2 to CO.